Coronavirus has had a massive impact on so many accommodation providers over the past few months and, unfortunately, we’re not out of the woods yet!

 3. Promote ‘book with confidence’

 Think about bringing in a new cancellation policy that allows guests to move a booking to a new date with no charge should they wish to.
-Not only will this reassure those who have already booked with you, but it will also instil confidence in anyone thinking of booking with you.
+Not only will this reassure those who have already booked with you, but it will also instil confidence in anyone thinking of making a reservation.

 Create your new ‘flexible’ cancellation policy and make sure you promote it EVERYWHERE!
 Ensure it is front and centre on your website, on your booking manager, on social media and on any OTAs you use.